 Returning students can be especially apprehensive about the essay portion of the application package.
-It may have been years since you wrote an essay, and now you’re being asked not only to write but to write in the particular style that is effective in the college selection process.
-However, you can manage this situation like a pro by following our expert tips for returning students.
+It may have been years since you wrote an essay.
+Now you’re being asked not only to write but to write in the particular style that is effective in the college selection process.
+However, you can manage this situation like a pro, and impress admissions officers, by following our expert tips for returning students.

 1. Highlight your experience

 When working with returning students, one of the biggest concerns they tend to have is about being a non-traditional student and competing with traditional students.
 In fact, colleges are looking to create a diverse student body, and they are genuinely interested in including returning students.
 The reason for this is that you can contribute to classroom discussions and study groups in a way that your traditional counterparts cannot.

 When writing your essays, emphasize that you have the organizational skills and dedication needed to excel in college.
 Most of all, let the admissions officers know that you, as an adult, have confidence that you have chosen the right path and are fully committed to completing your degree program.